 Fellows come together for trainings and professional development five times per year.
 More information can be found on our website here, but fellows attend:

-- A two-day Quarter 1 Country Workshop, where fellows gather to evaluate progress towards their goals, build leadership skills, and engage in reflective activities around values, leadership, and collaboration
+- A two-day Quarter 1 Workshop, where fellows gather at the country-level to evaluate progress towards their goals, build leadership skills, and engage in reflective activities around values, leadership, and collaboration

-- A four-day Mid-Year Regional Retreat, where fellows reflect on the fellowship experience, and re-energize for the second half of the year;
+- A four-day Mid-Year Retreat, where fellows gather at the regional level to reflect on the fellowship experience, and re-energize for the second half of the year;

-- A two-day Quarter 3 Country Workshop, where fellows plan for their future after the fellowship year ends;
+- A two-day Quarter 3 Workshop, where fellows gather at the country level to plan for their future after the fellowship year ends;

 - A five-day End of Year Retreat during which the entire fellowship class comes together to reflect on successes and challenges from the year, reconnect with the broader GHC community, and set goals and commitments for the future.

-GHC is a close knit community of nearly 600.
-We are diverse but united in our belief in health as a human right and deeply committed to the power and health of our community, as well as to the effectiveness of our work as leaders.
 Support comes in all shapes and forms, throughout the fellowship year and beyond.
 The Global Health Corps staff is deeply committed to fostering fellows’ personal and professional development during their fellowship year and beyond.
-There is a Program Team located in each placement country, which works collaboratively with fellows and placement organizations throughout the year.
-GHC staff support fellows with their transition into their placement, adjusting to their new workplace, supervisor, co-fellow, and surroundings, and provides a wide range of ongoing support as needed throughout the year.
+We have staff located in each placement country, who work collaboratively with fellows and placement organizations throughout the year.
+Through a series of phone check-ins and site visits, GHC staff support fellows with their transition into their placement, adjusting to their new workplace, supervisor, co-fellow, and surroundings, and provides a wide range of ongoing support as needed throughout the year.

 Who do I report to during the year?
 What will my relationship be with Global Health Corps throughout the year since I will be working at a different organization?

-Every fellow has a supervisor at their placement organization who oversees their day-to-day work.
-While Global Health Corps staff do not supervise fellows, GHC works hard to foster productive relationships between fellows and their supervisors by conducting on-site visits to placement organizations throughout the year, developing fellow-supervisor work plans and goals, and helping the fellow overcome any obstacles s/he might face at his/her placement.
+Every fellow has a mentor supervisor at their placement organization who oversees their day-to-day work.
+While Global Health Corps staff do not supervise fellows, GHC works hard to foster productive relationships between fellows and their supervisors by conducting site visits to placement organizations throughout the year, supporting the creation of fellow-supervisor performance and development plans and goals, and helping the fellow overcome any obstacles s/he might face at his/her placement.
 In addition, GHC provides quarterly trainings and on-going support to help fellows overcome any challenges that might arise.

-We are at an exciting time in our growth as an organization, and we are working to expand the level and depth of support that we provide to our community members after they complete their fellowship year.
-We currently have a community of nearly 600 highly-connected, highly-accomplished alumni who stay engaged and committed to health equity long after their fellowship year ends.
-We regularly organize alumni engagement opportunities such as speaking engagements, panel talks with other global health experts, professional networking opportunities, and resume and cover letter review.
-Alumni also stay engaged in fellow recruitment, application review, and mentorship.
-Our community is growing stronger and more vibrant every day.
+The GHC Alumni program currently supports a community of over 600 highly-connected, highly-accomplished alumni who remain actively engaged and committed to health equity long after their fellowship year ends.
+We regularly organize in-country, regional and global alumni opportunities such as leadership summits, speaking engagements, professional networking opportunities, and career advising.
+Alumni also stay engaged in fellow recruitment, application review, and even provide mentorship to fellows.